oddkiva/sara/doc/sphinx/source/multiviewgeometry/essential_matrix.rst

 the camera pose.

-To start, we choose one camera, say :math:`C_0` and its associated camera coordinate system will be set as the the world coordinate.
+To start, we choose one camera, say :math:`C_0` and its associated camera coordinate system will be set as the world coordinate system.

 The relative motion **from** camera :math:`C_i` **to** camera :math:`C_j` is the rotation and translation pair :math:`(\mathbf{R}_{ij}, \mathbf{t}_{ij})`.
 The